 First opened in 1970 by Bob and Lyn Irwin as Beerwah Reptile and Fauna Park, the park was reinvented as Australia Zoo in the 1990s under the oversight of their son, Steve Irwin and his wife Terri, who found fame through their TV series, The Crocodile Hunter.
 The rechristened zoo expanded rapidly on the back of the couple’s international celebrity, yet remained committed to its original mission of conservation through exciting education.
 In 2004, it opened the Australian Animal Hospital (now Australia Zoo Wildlife Hospital).
 Today, it remains active in the rehabilitation and study of koalas and other native creatures throughout Australia, while offering the Wildlife Warriors headquarters and conservation support for a wide variety of species from Africa, Asia, and beyond.
 Australia Zoo showcases and protects one of the largest, most diverse rosters of native and international animals of any wildlife park in Australia.
-Australia Zoo is located just outside Beerwah, a 24 minute drive inland from Caloundra, on the Sunshine Coast, or just over an hour north of inner city Brisbane.
-Ideally, the zoo is a full day excursion from either city (or from the Gold Coast, though this makes for a long day).
+Australia Zoo is located just outside Beerwah, a 24-minute drive inland from Caloundra, on the Sunshine Coast, or just over an hour north of inner-city Brisbane.
+Ideally, the zoo is a full-day excursion from either city (or from the Gold Coast, though this makes for a long day).
 It’s probably best known as one of the Sunshine Coast’s star attractions on Queensland tours, set against the spectacular backdrop of the Glasshouse Mountains.

 The zoo’s other great expansion in 2011 was an African Savannah exhibit, built to mimic the natural ecosystem of the Serengeti.
-It’s now home to giraffes, cheetahs, rhinos, zebra, and meerkats, with a separate island for lemurs, giant tortoises, and other animals not meant to mingle on the savannah.
+It’s now home to giraffes, cheetahs, rhinos, zebras, and meerkats, with a separate island for lemurs, giant tortoises, and other animals not meant to mingle on the savannah.
 The big difference in the zoo’s Africa exhibit is its openness.
 While all the enclosures at Australia Zoo mimic natural environments, Africa is the only one where animals share the large space as they would in the wild.
 Australia Zoo remains one of the country’s most beloved wildlife parks, and is a must-do for any wildlife-loving globetrotter on Queensland tours, visiting the Sunshine Coast or Brisbane.

 Christian’s first globetrotting adventure saw him get lost exploring the streets of Saigon.
 Following his nose to Asia’s best coffee, two lifelong addictions were born.
 A freelance writer and novelist, Christian’s travels have since taken him around his native Australia, Asia, Europe, and much of North America.
 His favourite trips have been through Japan, Spain, and Brazil, though with a love of off-beat, artsy cities, he’ll seize any opportunity to return to Paris, New York, or Berlin.